NovaSector/NovaSector/modular_nova/modules/player_homes/README.md

 lands the next time they walk in.
 Approvals are round-scoped; they are not remembered across a restart.

+In practice almost nothing uses it. **Bluespace crystals are the only gated line in the catalogue** — everything else, refined alloys and the rapid-whatever devices included, ships straight away.
+That is safe for the reason below, not because the list was picked carefully, so weigh a new line against that reason rather than against how expensive it looks.

 Players can also send a **written request** for anything the catalogue does not carry.
 Those always go to the admins, and since there is no manifest to ship, the approving admin is expected to hand the goods over themselves.